Mixed Precision Training of Neural ODEs: Numerical Experiments

 To evaluate the potential of our mixed precision scheme to reduce memory consumption and improve training time on a large-scale learning problem, we apply it to train a Neural ODE-based convolutional neural network to classify the STL-10 dataset.
 Rather than improving the state-of-the-art accuracy, we focus on the computational aspects of this problem and the comparison of our algorithm to \texttt{torchdiffeq} in different precisions.

-The STL-10 dataset contains 12,000 natural images that are divided into 10 classes and is derived from the larger ImageNet dataset.
-The dataset is divided into 5,000 training images and 7,000 test images.
-Each image has three color channels for RGB and has $96\times 96$ pixels.
+The STL-10 dataset contains 13,000 labeled natural images divided into 10 classes and is derived from the larger ImageNet dataset.
+We split the 5,000 training images into 4,000 training and 1,000 validation images, and evaluate on the full set of 8,000 test images.
+Each image has three color channels for RGB and is $96\times 96$ pixels.

 In order to generalize effectively from only 500 labeled training images per class, we use data augmentation during training.
 We upscale the images to $128\times128$ to use the tensor cores efficiently, and we use a random resize crop with a uniform scale sampled from $[0.5, 1.0]$ and aspect ratio from $[0.75, 1.33]$.
 We then apply a random horizontal flip (probability 0.5) and apply a color jitter to manipulate the brightness, contrast, saturation, and hue with respective maximum adjustments of 0.4, 0.4, 0.4, and 0.1.
 To encourage the model to focus more on shapes, texture, and edges rather than relying on color information, we convert the image to grayscale with 0.1 probability.
 Finally, we normalize the image to zero mean and unit variance using the per-channel mean and standard deviation computed from the training images.
 For the validation and test images, we only perform center cropping to $128\times 128$, tensor conversion, and normalization.